 You should also have a valid CBS /DBS which the case for most TV productions and a squeakily clean social media profile!!

 Helen Sheppard is a BAFTA & 3 RTS winning BBC / CBBC director & producer.
 She has been BAFTA nominated seven times and we were over the moon when her hard work and passion for Children's TV got her a BAFTA for CBeebies' Get Well Soon Hospital which she was the producer and Dr Ranj was the presenter.
 Helen has been working in the TV Industry for almost 30 years and has directed programs including Justins House, Something Special, Gigglebiz, Swashbuckle & Art Attack

 Helen is one of our media trainers here at TV Training Academy and runs some of our 5 Day Masterclass and her Become A Children's TV Presenter workshop.
-We caught up with her on our podcast to find out what she looks for in a TV Presenter and her insight on the TV Industry.
+We caught up with her in our exclusive Presenters members area to find out what she looks for in a TV Presenter and her insight on the TV Industry.

 Helen is also running the following workshops, a unqiue and valuable experience for any Presenter looking to have a successful career in the industry and work with a true industry expert.